Buying and Selling Businesses Better By Keeping the Pipeline Full

 Entrepreneur Scott Ward has been on both sides of the negotiating table, both as a business buyer and a business seller.
-He will discuss better ways to work with prospective business sellers, to prepare a business to sell and other insights at the Sept.
+He discussed better ways to work with prospective business sellers, to prepare a business to sell and other insights at the Sept.
 24 meeting of the Georgia Association of Business Brokers.

 Ward earned a grass roots MBA as a successful business owner for more than 20 years with proven ability to rapidly grow and profit despite enduring three recessions.
 He was a dedicated leader who mentored five employees to successfully own their own franchise businesses.
 He is especially skilled at gaining insight into stakeholders weaknesses and strengths through communication.